Is expansion blind to the spatial curvature?: Weak field limit

 Combining these last two equations with, respectively, \eqref{eq::grav_slip} and~\eqref{eq::vec_mod_2}, we obtain

 These are wave equations for $\CC$ and $\CC_i$ that are sourced, respectively, by the scalar and vector parts of the anisotropic stress.
-Finally, only the first scalar matter conservation law~\eqref{eq::cons_1} is changed with the introduction of the reference curvature:
+Finally, since the conservation equations~\eqref{eq::cons_1}--\eqref{eq::cons_V_mode} do not depend on the Einstein equation, they are unchanged in the bi-connection theory.